-- 2. Issue a permanent injunction prohibiting the Defendants, their agents, employees, representatives, contractors or any third party acting on their behalf from any enforcement or application of the exclusion of surgeries for "sex gender change" in 10 U.S.C. § 1079(a)(11), including surgeries for gender dysphoria, through regulations, policies or any other means, and directing Defendants to provide TRICARE coverage for Plaintiff Jane Doe's medically necessary gender affirming surgical procedures; - 3.
-Award Plaintiffs damages in an amount to be established at trial; - 4.
-Award Plaintiffs their reasonable attorneys' fees, costs and expenses pursuant to 42 U.S.C. § 1088 or other applicable statutes; and - 5.
+- 2. Issue a permanent injunction prohibiting the Defendants, their agents, employees, representatives, contractors, or any third party acting on their behalf from any enforcement or application of the exclusion of surgeries for "sex gender change" in 10 U.S.C. § 1079(a)(11), including surgeries for gender dysphoria, through regulations, policies or any other means, and directing Defendants to provide TRICARE coverage for Plaintiffs Jane Doe and Susan Roe's medically necessary gender affirming surgical procedures; - 3.
+Award Plaintiff Jane Doe damages in an amount not to exceed \$10,000; - Award Plaintiffs their reasonable attorneys' fees, costs, and expenses pursuant to 42 U.S.C. § 1088 or other applicable statutes; and - 5.
 Award any such other and further relief as this Court deems just and proper.

-Dated: November 21, 2022 Respectfully submitted,
+Dated: January 27, 2023 Respectfully submitted,